Electric-Coin-Company/zcash-android-wallet-sdk/docs/-synchronizer/start.md

 `parentScope` - the scope to use for this synchronizer, typically something with a lifecycle such as an Activity.
 Implementations should leverage structured concurrency and cancel all jobs when this scope completes.

+**Return**
+an instance of the class so that this function can be used fluidly.